badsyntax/react-seed/README.md

 # React seed

-A boilerplate for building React apps with ES6 and browserify.
+A boilerplate for building React apps with ES6 and webpack.

 ## What you get

 * React 0.13
 * Compilation of ES6 & JSX to ES5
 * Jest testing framework
-* Browserify bundling
-* Sass & CSS bundling
+* webpack bundling (js & scss)
 * Basic flux architecture with app actions, events and stores.

 ## Getting started